basvijfwinkel/XPT2046_Calibrated_Touchscreen/README.md

 This library is compatible with the original library and did not introduce any breaking changes.

 This library contains my addition of calibrated screen coordinates.
+With this feature the library will automatically convert the raw touch screen coordinates to display coordinates.

 It also contains a number of pull requests that were open for several years for the original library.